schuang/mpi-tutorial/docs/source/slides/mpi-part1.md

 n2 slots=4
 ```

-In practice, you don't need to specify the machine file if the HPC cluster (e.g. Hoffman2) uses a job scheduler, or if all processes are running on the same compute node as `mpirun/mpiexec`.
+# Machine file on HPC cluster

+On an HPC cluster, the machine file is managed by the job scheduler (by default)

-However, you need to create your own machine file if you want to control the process distributio for the runs, e.g.
+However, you may need to create your own machine file when:

 - Some MPI programs prefers certain process distribution (e.g. runs faster)
 - Benchmark purposes

-# Machine file on HPC cluster

-- On an HPC cluster, the machine file is managed by the job scheduler (by default)

-- Typically, we don't know in advance what compute nodes will be used until the job is dispatched
+We don't know in advance which compute nodes will be used until the job starts running